Outcomes

 • Director of Athletics

-The Physical Education Program includes two options
+Physical Education Program Options

-K-12 Teacher Licensure Option:
+Option One: K-12 Teacher Licensure

 The licensure program prepares students with the skills and techniques necessary to begin a successful teaching career in K-12 physical education.
 The program is aligned with both the Society of Health and Physical Educators of America Initial Physical Education Teacher Education Standards and the Physical Education standards set forth by the North Dakota Education Standards and Practices Board (ESPB).
 Courses are strategically structured to be sequential in nature.
 Teacher candidates develop their teaching skills and confidence through a variety of hands-on teaching experiences prior to student teaching.
 These experiences include our unique NDSU Let's Move in Homeschool physical education program held on campus each fall and spring as well as Adopt-a-School service-learning program.